Methylglutamate dehydrogenase

-The 3 substrates of this enzyme are N-methyl-L-glutamate, acceptor, and H_{2}O, whereas its 3 products are L-glutamate, formaldehyde, and reduced acceptor.
+The three substrates of this enzyme are N-methyl-L-glutamic acid, an electron acceptor, and water.
+Its products are L-glutamic acid, the corresponding reduced acceptor, and formaldehyde.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with other acceptors.
 The systematic name of this enzyme class is N-methyl-L-glutamate:acceptor oxidoreductase (demethylating).
 Other names in common use include N-methylglutamate dehydrogenase, and N-methyl-L-glutamate:(acceptor) oxidoreductase (demethylating).
 This enzyme participates in methane metabolism.